kwynroe/Hierarchical-Bayesian-Model/README.md

 ## Playing around with it

 Have a go experimenting with different numbers of colors, different input data etc. One of the coolest results of this kind of model
 (to my mind) is that if you train it on entirely all-black and all-white bags, then if you show it a bag and it draws one red ball, it assigns very high probability to the rest of the balls being red!
-This is a pretty cool "human-like" inference to make since on the face of it - I think it's really cool how Hierarchical models can get more abstract, "structured" learning (Brenden Lake and Joshua Tenenbaum are doing really cool work in this area atm.)
+This is a pretty cool "human-like" inference to make on the face of it - I think it's really cool how Hierarchical models can get more abstract, "structured" learning (Brenden Lake and Joshua Tenenbaum are doing really cool work in this area atm.)